 To say that „Flat design is extremely popular” is to say nothing.
 The Flat design took over the design world.
 Microsoft (since 2010), Google and Apple adapted the flat design to some extent and thousands of designers followed (check out the Flat Design Showcase).

-The simple and clear aesthetics of the flat design is easy to recognize and became a brand on its own rights.
-Some designers though tend to see it as beginning of the revolution:
+The simple and clear aesthetics of the flat design is easy to recognize and become a brand on its own rights.
+Some designers though tend to see it as the beginning of the revolution:

-If they are right – there’s hardly a way back.
-Flat revolution will unify the digital world under the single rule.
+If they are right, there’s hardly a way back.
+The flat revolution will unify the digital world under a single rule.
 Whatever will be in a different aesthetics will be judged as an oddity.
 While all the big brands are switching to the flat, that view might be truer than ever.

 - Forgetting Affordances

 In many cases texture, gradients, drop shadows and other ‘non-flat’ user interface elements hold an important information value.
 They help to create affordances in the interface.
 A button that looks like a button brings in the right mental model to the minds of users.
 That helps them understand the connection between a button and their goal – that’s a highway to interface efficiency.

 If you’re working on a flat design – make sure that you took care of affordances.

 - Misusing color & contrast

 Flat designs must rely on color & contrast as the indicator of interaction in the interface.
 That’s not an easy task.
 Colors got their meanings and lead to certain physiological reactions.
 To master color as an obedient information carrier – that’s certainly one of the biggest challenges in front of the flat design.

 Flat designs rely on typography as on the primary carrier of aesthetic value and information.
 That’s absolutely great.
 Who doesn’t love beautiful typography?
 Right?
 The only problem is that typography is the art on its own.
 Lack of typographic skills will be more visible than ever in a bare flat design.